 Learning by doing

 After graduation, your chances of finding a job in your field are excellent.
-Over the past five years, 92 percent of deaf and hard-of-hearing graduates entering the workforce have found employment.
+Last year, 93 percent of deaf and hard-of-hearing graduates who sought jobs found one within a year.
 Our graduates are pursuing careers at places such as NASA, Microsoft, U.S. Department of Defense, BNY Mellon, Sprint, and many other corporations and organizations across the country.
 Part of the reason for this success is RIT’s cooperative education program.
 While you are a student, co-op gives you hands-on practical experience working for a company in your field.
 The combination of fieldwork plus classroom training gives you a real advantage in the job marketplace.

 Your employment success is supported by employment specialists at the NTID Center on Employment, who travel coast to coast to connect with employers to create job opportunities.
 These employment specialists network with employers to build relationships and educate the marketplace about the value of hiring deaf and hard-of-hearing students and graduates.

 RIT provides one of the most accessible educational communities in the world for deaf and hard-of-hearing students.
 At RIT, deaf and hard-of-hearing students are part of a unique college community that understands their educational needs like no other college in the world.